tintinweb/solgrep/README.md

 ### Examples

-👉 You want to find all source-units with a contract that has a function named `withdrawEth`?
-As is as this
+You want to find all source-units with a contract that has a function named `withdrawEth`? 👉

 ```javascript
 ⇒  solgrep smart-contract-sanctuary/contracts_arbiscan/mainnet/ --find="function.name=='withdrawEth'"
 ```

-👉 Do the same thing but case-insensitive?
+Do the same thing but case-insensitive? 👉

 ```javascript
 ⇒  solgrep smart-contract-sanctuary/contracts_arbiscan/mainnet/ --find="function.name.toLowerCase()=='withdraweth'"
 ```

-👉 Exctract all function names from all contracts?
+Exctract all function names from all contracts? 👉

 ```javascript
 ⇒  solgrep smart-contract-sanctuary/contracts_arbiscan/mainnet/ --find="function.name"
 ```

-👉 Get a list of all `external` functions?
+Get a list of all `external` functions? 👉

 ```javascript
 ⇒  solgrep smart-contract-sanctuary/contracts_arbiscan/mainnet/ --find="function.visibility.includes('external')"